echamudi/cham-jp-deck/README.md

 No :(, I can't find open source audio sources that I can use here.

-### Is there direct link to the Anki deck?

-~ I'll upload it soon...

 ## Creating the CSV deck

 Please check [compile](COMPILE.md) document.